WANT TO SAVE THIS RECIPE?

 All you have to do is blend together mayonnaise with roasted red bell pepper, lemon juice, and garlic.
 Season with salt and pepper and set it aside.
 You can make both of the sauces the day before.

 Now that the sauces are done, it's time to move on to the burrata.
-Each sandwich has a 2-ounce burrata portion which I think is the perfect size.
-If you can't find the mini sizes, you can use the 4-ounce portion but it will end up being a beast of a sandwich.
+Each sandwich has a 2-ounce burrata portion, which I think is the perfect size.
+If you can't find the mini sizes, you can use the 4-ounce portion, but it will end up being a beast of a sandwich.

 Pat the burrata dry and coat it with flour, shaking off the excess.
 Dip the cheese in beaten eggs and dredge in panko.
 Dip in egg again and coat it in panko once more.
-Pop the burrata in the freezer for about 20 minutes to help the breading stick.

 Meanwhile, prepare the eggplant.
-Slice ½ of a medium eggplant and cook them in a saute pan until softened.
-You can also grill the eggplant or roast them.
-Season with oregano, salt, and pepper, and keep them warm while you cook the burrata.
+Slice a medium eggplant and cook it in a saute pan until softened.
+You can also grill the eggplant or roast it instead.

 Heat frying oil to 375 degrees F and carefully drop the burrata in the hot oil.
 Fry until golden brown, about 1 minute.
 Flip it over and fry for another minute or until golden brown.
 We're only trying to brown the outside, so it shouldn't take long to fry.